nagame/CrossWords/README.md

 # CrossWords
-A python module with tools for generating various crossword puzzles.
+A python 'module' with tools for generating various crossword puzzles.

 VERSION HISTORY :